mkram01/EPI563-SpatialEPI/docs/02-cartography-epi-1.md

 ### Color choices

-For most thematic maps, color is the most flexible and important tools for communication.
+For most thematic maps, color is the most flexible and important tool for communication.
 Color, hue, and contrast can accentuate map elements or themes and minimize others.
 The result is that you can completely change the story your map tells with seemingly small changes to how you use color.
 This means you should be clear and explicit about *why you choose* a given color or sequence of colors, and beware of unintentionally misrepresenting your data by your color choices.

 In producing choropleth maps, we often talk about collections of colors as *color ramps* or *color palettes*, because a single color by itself is not very interesting.
 A quick scan of either the `tmaptools::palette_explorer()` utility, or [the Color Brewer website](http://colorbrewer2.org/#) will demonstrate that there are many colors to choose from, so is it just a matter of preference?
 Perhaps, but there are some guidelines to keep in mind.